DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That a Class Action Lawsuit Has Been Filed Against Renewable Energy Group, Inc. and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Renewable Energy Group, Inc. (NASDAQ: REGI) securities between May 3, 2018 and February 25, 2021, inclusive (the Class Period).
+NEW YORK, April 30, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Renewable Energy Group, Inc. ( REGI) securities between May 3, 2018 and February 25, 2021, inclusive (the Class Period).
 Investors have until May 3, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.